hsyoi/hsyoj/docs/MTP.rst

 ===============================
 Message Transfer Protocol (MTP)
 ===============================
-HSYOJ uses ZeroMQ to transfer massage.
+HSYOJ uses ZeroMQ to transfer data.

-All massage use json to save the data.
+And all data is saved in json.

 So the frames is like this: ::